-- Place strips of reflective tape on the back and front, so that your child is easily visible to drivers.
+- Place strips of reflective tape on the back and front of costumes, so that drivers can better see your child.

 - Children under 10 should be accompanied by an adult for trick or treating.
-By the age of 10, some children are ready to go with a group of friends.
+By the age of 10, some children are ready to go trick-or-treating with a group of friends.

-- Keep in mind that gum and hard candy can pose a choking risk for young children
+- Keep in mind that gum and hard candy can pose a choking risk for young children.

 If your child is going out without an adult:

 - Make sure your child is in a group of at least 3 people.